 Some companies work by way of an employee referral programme, where existing employees recommend job candidates.
 If the referred candidate is hired and remains in the employ for a stipulated period, normally three or six months, the employee receives a cash incentive.

 Some companies without the skills and facilities to use external recruitment agencies.
 Here, the recruitment process may involve some part-time consulting, recruitment for particular skills, or the outsourcing of the entire recruitment process.

 The goal of a recruitment agency is to provide suitable job applicants to a client for a fee.
 Some agencies are paid to provide candidates that remain employed beyond an agreed probationary period (normally three or six months), whilst others are paid a retainer to provide ongoing candidate searches.
 In this case, the agency is normally paid a percentage of the candidate’s salary.

 Niche Recruitment Companies

-The aim of the niche or specialised recruit company is to seek job candidates with a particular job specialty.
+The aim of the niche or specialised recruit company is to seek job candidates with a particular job speciality.
 Niche agencies are able to channel all of their resources into specific skill sets and attract highly-specialised candidates.
-This helps them grow a large database from which to mine suitable applicants.
+This helps them grow a large database from which to match suitable applicants to available jobs.